ColinLeung-NiloCat/UnityURP-MobileDrawMeshInstancedIndirectExample/README.md

  This is a simplified example project, just to demonstrate DrawMeshInstancedIndirect API on mobile.
  Does not contain any compute GPU culling and Acceleration Algorithms.
 It is as simple as possible, just 1 DrawMeshInstancedIndirect call.

- Lighting and animation is not the main focus of this project, but >50% of the time was spent on writing grass shader lighting & animation, you can have a look at the InstancedIndirectGrass.shader if you are interested.
+ Lighting and animation is not the main focus of this project, but >50% of the time was spent on writing grass shader lighting & animation, you can have a look at  InstancedIndirectGrass.shader if you are interested.

- This project also contains a RendererFeature(GrassBendingRTPrePass) to render an offscreen RT(R8) recording top down view grass bending area using trail renderer, it is very simple but the result is good enough for this demo.
+ This project also contains a RendererFeature(GrassBendingRTPrePass.cs) to render an offscreen 64x64 RT(R8) recording top down view grass bending area using trail renderer, it is a very simple method but the result is good enough for this demo.

 Asset that use DrawMeshInstancedIndirect?
 -------------------